theAutoBiography/become_an_sre/README.md

 # become_an_sre
-Guided path to becoming a strong SRE
+## Guided path to becoming a strong SRE

+## How to guide:
+Follow the folder for each day.